It is a good idea to keep an updated list of medications that the person in your care is currently taking.

 - Keep medication out of the sight and out of reach of children.

 - If a person has multiple medications that need to be taken throughout the day, a schedule should be written out that is easy to understand and refer to.
 The pharmacist can assist with composing this schedule or even review a schedule to confirm its accuracy.
-Perhaps you may want to set an alarm to remind the person when it is time to take the next dose of a medication.
+Perhaps you can also set an alarm to remind the person when it is time to take the next dose of a medication.

-- Report any side effects or adverse reactions to any medication, even over-the-counter medications or herbal/naturopathic substances, to a health care professional right away.
+- Report any side effects or adverse reactions to any medication, even over-the-counter medications or herbal/naturopathic substances, to a health care proiver right away.

 - Herbal/naturopathic substances can interact with other medications (prescription or over-the-counter) and may cause additional health problems.
-These substances are often sold in environments without health care professionals.
-Consult with a health care professional before you or the person in your care purchase or consume these products.
+Consult with a health care provider before you or the person in your care purchase or consume these products.

 It is a good idea to keep an updated list of medications that the person in your care is currently taking.
 This list should also include any over-the-counter medications, vitamins, and herbal/naturopathic substances.
 It is also helpful to include the dose of each medication, how often it is taken, and why.
-Any allergies to medication, food, or medical supplies should also be included in this list.
-This list may be helpful for health care professionals to refer to when this type of information is required or when a new medication is being prescribed.
+Any allergies to medication, food, or medical supplies should also be recorded.
 It can be overwhelming to recall this type of information accurately at appointments and consultations.
-It is also a good idea to keep an updated copy of this list on the fridge so that in the event of an emergency, this information is easily accessible and accurate.
+It is also a good idea to keep an updated copy of this list in a safe place so that in the event of an emergency, this information is easily accessible and accurate.

 Medication safety and managing medications for someone else can be complicated and it is important to get it right.
-If you feel nervous or unsure of your ability to help the person you are caring for with their medications, seek advice and assistance from a health care professional.
+If you feel nervous or unsure of your ability to help the person you are caring for with their medications, seek advice and assistance from a health care professional, such as the person's health care provider or pharmacist.